jhaojay/imdb_top50_by_genre/README.md

 ![alt text](https://github.com/jhaojay/imdb_top50_by_genre/blob/main/schema.JPG?raw=true)

 # Dependencies
-Python 3.8.12 and the following Python libraries was used:
+Python 3.8.12 and the following Python libraries were used:
 ```python
 #to open and load data into csv files
 csv